invntio/easybooks/README.md

 ---
 ## **Note - Project renaming coming soon**
-This project will be renamed to "Invntio Easy Books" soon.
+This project will be renamed to "Invntio EasyBooks" soon.
 Thanks for choosing us!

 ## **Disclaimer - Project under construction**
 This project is currently under early stages of construction.